hcliedtke/hcl_evo3/content/cv/curr_vit.md

 <br></br>

 __Editorial:__
-Section Editor for the Herpetology Notes since 2013.
+Section Editor for the Herpetology Notes, 2013-2022.

 __Reviews:__
 Evolution, Journal of Zoology, Journal of Biogeography, Frontiers in Biogeography, Biotropica, Jouranal of Arid Environments, Journal of Herpetology, Herpetology Notes, Salamandra, Zootaxa,BMC Ecology and Evolution.